When HR leaders think of caring for the financial wellbeing of employees, it's typical to think about paying them more.

 When we avoid planning how to manage money, money controls us.
 Lack of freedom and control causes stress.

 It is important to control the controllables.
-Personal finances is one of those controllables!
+Personal finances are one of those controllables!

 3. Improved sleep